Why Some Deals Don’t Close

 Mergers and acquisitions market conditions can fluctuate drastically due to circumstances beyond anyone’s control.
 No matter how well an acquisition candidate performs, it must be considered within the context of the overall marketplace.

-Most deals do close!
-With proper care and consideration, both buyers and sellers can develop reasonable expectations and can unlock the maximum value of their companies through mergers, acquisitions and divestitures.
+Most healthcare M&A deals do close!
+With proper care and consideration, both buyers and sellers can develop reasonable expectations and can unlock the maximum value of their companies through mergers, acquisitions, and divestitures.